 - Set up the audition space.
-Make sure that the space is clean, well lit and at a comfortable temperature. - Make sure the director has a place to sit and write!
-This normally means use of the SM desk for Toland Theatre auditions, a table for Frederick Theatre auditions, and a music stand or other creative solution for Annett Hall auditions. - If the audition format includes prepared monologues, there should be at least one chair for the actor to use in their audition piece. - Organize the CFA lobby as your check in area. - Make a few extra copies of the sides.
+Make sure that the space is clean, well lit and at a comfortable temperature. - Try to minimize visual distraction in the space.
+Remove unnecessary class items, fly in available masking, or simply straighten out stacks and piles.
+Talk with the Production Manager about what you may need to do. - Make sure the director has a place to sit and write!
+This normally means use of the SM desk for Toland Theatre auditions, a table for Frederick Theatre or Rehearsal Room auditions, and a music stand or other creative solution for Annett Hall auditions. - If the audition format includes prepared monologues, there should be at least one chair for the actor to use in their audition piece. - Organize the CFA lobby as your check in area. - Make a few extra copies of the sides.
 Even if they were all picked up, not everyone will bring them.
 Plus, someone may be asked to read for an additional role not previously announced - Be sure there are copies of the sides on the Director/SM table as well - Have one full copy of the script with you, just in case the Director decides he or she needs an additional side that was not copied earlier.
 Sometimes, when two actors are in heavy competition for a role, the Director may wish to see them do additional material.